Please see below information about the cliffs, legends, the seabirds, cruise and general information about the Cliffs of Moher.

 - Our captain and crew are fully trained professional seamen.
 YOUR SAFETY IS OUR NO.1 PRIORITY

-- Boarding our ships is done via a small gangway and you then descend approximately 10 steps to the lower deck.
-The gangway is narrow and has grip rails either side.
+- Boarding our ships is done via a short gangway which has grip rails either side.

-- Wheelchair passengers can be accommodated, as we can remove the side rail of the vessel on the top deck and lift the passenger on in their chair.
-Each passenger is assessed on a case by case basis (eg we cannot take motorised wheelchairs)
+- Wheelchair passengers can be accommodated when conditions are favourable, each passenger is assessed on a case by case basis (eg we cannot take motorised wheelchairs)

 - There is no requirement to wear life jackets on board, due to the size of the vessels, but of course they are available should they be required in an emergency.

 The Cliffs of Moher are the crowning glory of the Clare coastline.
 Like a viewing platform for prehistoric giants who wish to peer over the edge of Europe, the cliffs provide an unrivaled view across the vast boiling wildness of the Atlantic Ocean, a world unchanged since the pre-Celtic masters of magic, the Tuatha Dé Danann ruled Ireland.